 Furthermore, one should not forget that with the benefits of hindsight, it becomes much easier to figure out elaborate plans and possible solutions that could have worked at that time.

-However, the conditions at the time when a cruise carrying more than two thousand souls was floundering and an environment of utter chaos rocked the ship must have been quite different, to say the least.
+However, the conditions at the time when an ocean liner carrying more than two thousand souls was floundering and an environment of utter chaos rocked the ship must have been quite different, to say the least.